GURUPRASATH-OG/SpringCodes/README.md

 ### 📌Description
 A Secure BlogPost System which user can manage blog post Built Using Best Standards.
--Exposed RESTFUL API, Controller, Global error Handler, Dtos, Mappers.
+- Exposed RESTFUL API, Controller, Global error Handler, Dtos, Mappers.
--Utitlizied Lombok and mapstruct libraries.
+- Utitlizied Lombok and mapstruct libraries.
--Role based access (USER,ADMIN)
+- Role based access (USER,ADMIN)
--Spring Security and JWT Auth RBAC
+- Spring Security and JWT Auth RBAC
--Api versioning.
+- Api versioning.

 ### 👪 RelationShip Between Entites
---Entity
+-- Entity
--Post
+- Post
--Tag
+- Tag
--Categories
+- Categories
---Relationship
+-- Relationship
 ✅Post 👉 Tag @ManyToMany
 ✅Post 👉 Categories @ManyToOne One categories can have  many post associated with it ❌Categories and Tags cannot be deleted if Post associated with it.